 If you are an Argentinian and you want to travel abroad you have to purchase your plane tickets with an overcharge tax of 35% and then apply (up to 7 days before your departure) to buy dollars at the National bank with an exchange rate higher than the official one.

 As I’m writing this, the official rate is (which nobody can legally buy from banks) 6 AR to 1 USD while the Tourist Dollar is 8.5 AR to 1 USD.
 The black-market dollar, nicknamed the “Dollar Blue” is fluctuating from 9 to 10 AR to 1 USD.
 The exchange for transactions regarding real state and cars is situated somewhere in the middle between the Dollar Blue and the official rate.

-The only reason I was able to afford traveling to the mysterious Easter Island last June is because I used my French savings account to purchase the plane tickets departing from Buenos Aires, I sincerely cannot imagine any hard-working middle-class Argentinian being able to afford such thing with this 35% tax and it truly saddens me.
+The only reason I was able to afford travel to the mysterious Easter Island last June is that I used my French savings account to purchase the plane tickets departing from Buenos Aires, I sincerely cannot imagine any hard-working middle-class Argentinian being able to afford such a thing with this 35% tax and it truly saddens me.

 The Middle Class and the Privilege of Travel

 While, from a completely objective point of view, I can understand WHY the government wants to tax traveling abroad, my heart will always go to the middle-class that, just like me, view travel as the best investment in the world.

 Sure, the government wants to cash-in in all of the shopping that Argentinians do in Miami as well as encourage Argentinians to be tourists in their own country, from the amazing wildness’s of Iguazu’s Falls to the marvelous vastness of the Patagonia region, and yet, people SHOULD have the liberty of choosing where they want to spend their money and time without having to pay exorbitant taxes to the government just because they want to explore new regions of the world other than their home country.